When does Child Maintenance Stop?

 If you are unhappy with the service you have received from the Child Maintenance Service then you may wish to make a complaint.
 There is more information on the Government website.
 Find out about making a Child Maintenance Service complaint ...

-• Child Maintenance: Variation: Expenses
+• Child Maintenance: additional expenses

 The following information is taken from the Child Maintenance Service leaflet ' How we work out child maintenance'.
 A link is provided at the bottom.
 Expenses a paying parent can ask to be considered A paying parent can ask to take certain expenses ...